Backstage Academy Current Status

 In response to the proposals set out by the Government in the forthcoming Coronavirus Bill, the Backstage Academy Senior Leadership Team has agreed the following measures:

-1. The campus will be closed to students until Monday 20th April
+1. The campus will be closed to students until further notice

-All onsite access to students and visitors is currently restricted until Monday 20th April.
+All onsite access to students and visitors is currently restricted until further notice.
 Only essential staff who are required to maintain the site will be able to access our facilities.

 Backstage Academy is following advice from Public Health England and the UK Government in order to protect our community and help with public efforts to stop the virus.
 If these or other restrictions are extended and/or it is not possible for students to return to study onsite then we will notify students via the Backstage Academy App and Backstage Academy email address.